undergroundwires/CEH-in-bullet-points/chapters/12-web-servers/web-server-threats-and-attacks.md

 ### Web cache poisoning flow

-1. Find the service code that vulnerable to filling the HTTP header field with many headers.
+1. Find the service code that is vulnerable to filling the HTTP header field with many headers.
 2. Force the cache server to flush its actual cache content
    - E.g. by sending `Pragma: no-cache` or `Cache-Control: no-cache` headers in a request.
 3. Send a specially crafted request to store in cache